Limelight (1952 film): Home media

-In 2000, Limelight was released in the United States on DVD from Image Entertainment, which later went out of print.
+In 2000, Limelight was released in the United States on DVD from Image Entertainment.
 In 2003, it was released on a special edition two-disc DVD set from Warner Home Video, which also later went out of print.
 The Criterion Collection released the film on both Blu-ray and DVD in the United States on May 19, 2015.
 A four-minute scene, featuring Stapleton Kent as an armless violin player, had been cut for the film's worldwide release, but was included in the set as a bonus feature.
 This scene was also included as an extra on the Image DVD release.
 The only home video release that contains the full-length uncut American theatrical premiere version with the deleted scene intact is the 1993 laserdisc release on the CBS/Fox Video label, which was prepared by film restorationist David Shepard.

 Legacy

 The sixtieth anniversary of Limelight was celebrated by the Academy of Motion Picture Arts and Sciences with a reception, panel, and film screening at their Samuel Goldwyn Theater in Beverly Hills, California, on October 3, 2012.
 Cast members Claire Bloom and Norman Lloyd shared their recollections in a conversation moderated by Chaplin biographer and archivist Jeffrey Vance.